MCSManager/MCSManager/README.md

 ### Windows

-For the Windows systems, the MCSM panel has been **compiled to a click-to-run version**.
+For the Windows systems, the MCSM panel has been **compiled into a click-to-run version**.

 Download it from the official site: [https://mcsmanager.com/](https://mcsmanager.com/), **run the program as administrator**, and you will be all set!